gematik/structure-comparer/README.md

 ## License

-Copyright [Jahr] gematik GmbH
+Copyright 2025 gematik GmbH

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.

-See the [LICENSE](./LICENSE) for the specific language governing permissions and limitations under the License.
+See the [LICENSE](./LICENSE.md) for the specific language governing permissions and limitations under the License.

 ## Additional Notes and Disclaimer from gematik GmbH